Rhude Founder Named in $10M+ Fraud, Contract, Trademark Lawsuit

 Building the Brand

-In connection with their partnership to build out RHUDE, Robertson says that he invested $50,000 in the brand in 2016, giving rise to his ownership of a 20 percent stake in the Rhude Companies, as documented in a 2018 operated agreement.
+In connection with their partnership to build out RHUDE, Robertson says that he invested $50,000 in the brand in 2016, giving rise to his ownership of a 20 percent stake in the Rhude Companies, as documented in a 2018 operating agreement.
 Meanwhile, Villaseñor – who separately exited his role as Bally creative director last month after a relatively brief tenure – owns the remaining 80 percent, and the two parties “shared managerial authority” for the brand, according to Robertson.

 Fast forward to 2019 and the parties’ relationship “began to sour.”
 Villaseñor “sought greater control and hoped to diminish Robertson’s role and eliminate his creative input,” Robertson claims, alleging that Villaseñor “improperly attempted to dilute [his] interests and took steps to freeze [him] out of the Rhude Companies.”
 This culminated in Villaseñor “eliminat[ing] Robertson’s access to company files” and “express[ing] his intention to dilute Robertson’s investments in the Rhude Companies” back in 2021.